annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 General Model
 --------------

 We now dive into how vectorization will look like when we have multiple exits throughout the loop.
+The main idea here is that we predicate all the instructions on the (data dependent) conditions which guard the exits.

 Predication